VitaNova Brands

 VitaNova Brands, based in San Antonio, Texas, was an operator of a number of American national buffet chain restaurants including subsidiary company Furr's.

-All of their Old Country Buffet, HomeTown Buffet, Ryan's Buffet, and Curry House locations have closed.
+The company owned and operated Old Country Buffet, HomeTown Buffet, and Ryan's Buffet, along with Curry House.

 The company's restaurants included steak-buffets, as well as steakhouse restaurants with menus that range from grilled-to-order steaks, single-serve dishes, scratch-made soups, entrees and desserts, beverage bars, buffets, chops and grilled seafood, and others.
 It was previously known as Buffets, Inc. and Ovation Brands.